Lakeside Joondalup: Stage 4

 In 2012, the centre began further expansion of the centre to the south.
 The first stage of the expansion opened in March 2014, and included a new multi-storey carpark (800 bays) and 20 specialty stores.
 This was shortly followed by the opening of an expanded Coles supermarket.
 The second stage, consisting of a new Myer department store, a new fashion mall, second food court and alfresco dining precinct, opened in November 2014.
 In December 2014, a new food court opened above the existing food court adding six new food tenants to the centre.

 A third stage of expansion continued throughout 2015.
 This stage included a number of new food establishments, bars, and specialty fashion retailers.

 In August 2024, the Future Fund sold its 50% shareholding to Vicinity Centres.

+In August 2026, Lendlease sold its stake in the property to Cbus Property, in the process of winding up of the troubled Australian Prime Property Fund after it was crippled with redemption requests from investors.

 Architectural features

 The most striking feature of the centre is the main area known as The Great Space.
 It consists of a number of white tent-like structures covering the major area, with a large inbuild centre stage and display area located in the middle.
-Also inside Lakeside Joondalup Shopping City are many variety stores featured within the "Great Space" which offer a variety of different products to centre customers.
+Also inside Lakeside Joondalup are many variety stores featured within the "Great Space" which offer a variety of different products to centre customers.